 - Yu-Gi-Oh!
 Bonds Beyond Time (Film)

-On the other hand, we also have another timeline prepared for you, since the work also has some alternative lines that can confuse those who are not in the know:
+On the other hand, we also have another timeline prepared for you, since the work also includes some alternative timelines that may confuse those who are not familiar with everything:

 - Yu-Gi-Oh!
 Zexal